 Curie Virág (Ph.D., Harvard University)

 Department of East Asian Studies, RL14118A

 - B.A.
 University of California, Berkeley

-- Emotions and human agency in the thought of Zhu Xi,” in Journal of Song Yuan Studies, 37(2007), pp. 49-88.
+- “Emotions and Human Agency in the Thought of Zhu Xi.”
+Journal of Song Yuan Studies 37(2007), pp. 49-88.

 - Thinking about Emotions in Traditional China